Piyanan/php/README.md

-# php
-for php teaching
+For teaching Physics students on 2023